CIRA-Pulsars-and-Transients-Group/vcsbeam/doc/Calibration.md

     {\bf J}_b &= \begin{bmatrix} J_{px} & J_{py} \\ J_{qx} & J_{qy} \end{bmatrix}, &
     {\bf B}_\text{cal} &= \begin{bmatrix} B_{px} & B_{py} \\ B_{qx} & B_{qy} \end{bmatrix}.
 \f}
-If you want to apply these calibration solutions to the same observation, then you can set
+If you want to apply these calibration solutions to the same observation (an in particular, to the same calibrator source), then you can set
 \f[
     {\bf J} = {\bf J}_d
 \f]